Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Introduction

 However, current quantum algorithms for combinatorial optimization are typically parameterized and parameters need to be tuned in a feedback-loop in order to retrieve satisfactory results.
 This heavily increases runtime which would render such quantum heuristics impractical for integration into integer programming solvers.
-To tackle this issue, we develop a method to derive good parameters efficiently for QAOA -- a well-known quantum algorithm -- in the case of weighted MaxCut, speeding up the quantum part of the proposed method significantly.
+To tackle this issue, we develop a method to derive good parameters efficiently for QAOA in the case of weighted MaxCut, speeding up the quantum part of the proposed method \tb{by several orders of magnitude}.
 The proposed method benefits from decades of developing linear programming techniques for MaxCut which we briefly summarize here.